telepresenceio/telepresence/quick-start/go.md

 4. If you access the <ExternalIp>Emojivoto webapp</ExternalIp> application on your remote cluster and vote for the 🍩 emoji, you'll see the bug is still present.

-5. Vote for the 🍩 emoji using the <PreviewUrl>Preview URL</PreviewUrl> obtained in the previous step, and you will see that the bug is fixed, since traffic is being routed to the fixed version which is running locally.
+5. Vote for the 🍩 emoji using the <PreviewUrl language="go">Preview URL</PreviewUrl> obtained in the previous step, and you will see that the bug is fixed, since traffic is being routed to the fixed version which is running locally.

 </div>